Conditions

 A portable device that can be used to provide oxygen to the pet when traveling or when the pet is outside of the home.
 Typically used in conjunctions with a pet oxygen cage or oxygen mask.

-What is the life expectancy of a pet with a Collapsed Trachea?
+What Is the Life Expectancy of a Dog with a Collapsed Trachea?

 The life expectancy of a pet with a collapsed trachea can vary depending on the severity of the condition and the effectiveness of treatment.
 In mild cases, treatment with medications and lifestyle changes can help control symptoms and improve quality of life.
 In more severe cases, surgery may be necessary to repair the trachea or to remove any tumors or other growths that may be blocking the airway.

-It’s also important to keep in mind that not all collapsed tracheas are the same and some cases are more severe than others, so the life expectancy will vary depending on the individual dog.
+It's also important to keep in mind that collapsed trachea in dogs are not all the same and some cases are more severe than others, so the life expectancy will vary depending on the individual dog.